 Absolutely.
 The coffee is optional and is used to enhance the chocolate flavor, but the cake will still be delicious without it.

-Triple Chocolate Banana Loaf Cake Recipe
+Chocolate Banana Cake Recipe

 INGREDIENTS